gothinkster/realworld/documentation/docs/implementation-creation/expectations.md

 Alternatively, you should _never_ forgo following fundamental best practices for the sake of simplicity, lest we teach that same newbie dev the _wrong_ way of doing things.

-The quality & architecture of Conduit implementations should reflect something similar to an early stage startup's MVP: functionally complete & stable, but not unnecessarily over-engineered.
+The quality & architecture of Conduit implementations should reflect something similar to an early-stage startup's MVP: functionally complete & stable, but not unnecessarily over-engineered.

 ## To write tests, or to not write tests?